dmlongo/Callidus/README.md

 -b | --balanced followed by 'det' or 'balDet' to choose the algorithm of BalancedGo

 -printSol followed by yes or no for the final print of solutions

+-computeWidth followed by yes or no for do the width computation apart from the decomposition